Can You Cook With Chardonnay

 Chardonnay can also be used in marinades for meats and vegetables.
 The natural acidity of the wine helps to tenderize proteins and infuse them with flavor.
 I love marinating chicken breasts in a mixture of Chardonnay, herbs, and garlic before grilling them to perfection.

-See also How To Brew Rice Wine
+See also Wine Making Steps

 Another creative use of Chardonnay is in desserts.
 The natural sweetness of the wine can be incorporated into custards, cakes, and even sorbets.
 Imagine a luscious Chardonnay-infused crème brûlée or a refreshing Chardonnay sorbet on a hot summer day.